Xstrata hands Glencore more time for Qatar talks

-LONDON, July 9 Glencore and rival shareholder Qatar could be granted weeks more to hammer out a deal over the terms of the commodity trader's planned takeover of miner Xstrata, easing speculation that the current deadlock could put the deal on ice.
+LONDON Glencore (GLEN.L) and rival shareholder Qatar could be granted weeks more to hammer out a deal over the terms of the commodity trader's planned takeover of miner Xstrata XTA.L, easing speculation that the current deadlock could put the deal on ice.

 Xstrata shareholders had been due to meet on July 12, but the miner was forced to delay the vote late last month after adjusting retention packages for its executives in response to shareholder outcry over mostly cash deals.